Best Places for Shopping on Oahu

-Most people are drawn to Hawaii for the stunning tropical beaches, rain forests, mountains and green valleys in addition to its rich cultural heritage.
-However, with millions of tourists from all over the globe coming every year, Hawaii is also a place where visitors go to shop for designer brands as well as for a wide variety of souvenirs, Hawaiian apparel, local crafts and artwork.
-While some people find shopping stressful, others are relaxed and rejuvenated by perusing stores and shopping malls.
-If part of your ideal vacation includes a little good, old-fashioned retail therapy, here are some of the best places to go shopping on the island of Oahu.
+Most people are drawn to Hawaii for the stunning beaches, scenery and rich cultural heritage.
+But Hawaii is also a place to shop for designer brands, souvenirs, Hawaiian apparel, local crafts and artwork.
+While some people find shopping stressful, others find it relaxing and rejuvenating.
+If it’s a key part of your ideal vacation, here are some of the best places for shopping on Oahu.

-Hilton Hawaiian Village Shops: If you are fortunate to be staying within this upscale Waikiki resort, you won’t have to travel far to enjoy shopping at the 90-plus shops, restaurants and bars that can be found here.
-The stores are split into several areas including the Kalia Tower, Ali’i Tower, Diamond Head Tower, Rainbow Bazaar and Tapa Concourse.
-Here you can find everything from designer clothes to hand-made ukuleles, pearl jewelry, Hawaiian quilts and other many other fine gifts.
-There are even places to relax and unwind, like the Mandara Spa, as well as a US Post Office if need to ship the things that you bought in Hawaii back home.
+If you are staying at this upscale Waikiki resort, you won’t have to travel far to shop.
+You can find over 90 shops, restaurants and bars here.
+The stores are split into several areas.
+These are the Kalia Tower, Ali’i Tower, Diamond Head Tower, Rainbow Bazaar and Tapa Concourse.
+Here, you can find designer clothes, hand-made ukuleles, pearl jewelry, Hawaiian quilts and other fine gifts.
+There are even places to relax and unwind, like the Mandara Spa.
+There is even a US Post Office to ship the things you buy in Hawaii.

-T Galleria Hawaii: Particularly for international visitors that want to shop for items on which they will pay little or no duty on upon their return home, the T Galleria Hawaii is a great place to do so.
-Situated right on Royal Hawaiian Avenue in Waikiki, tourists can find brands like Balenciaga, La Mer, Kate Spade, Marc Jacobs and Prada.
-If you didn’t have a chance to pick up some gifts and souvenirs for your friends back home, never fear.
-The T Galleria has also has duty free store in the Honolulu airport where you can stock up before catching your flight.
+For those wanting duty-free items, T Galleria Hawaii is a great place for shopping on Oahu.
+Located in Waikiki, tourists can find brands like Balenciaga, La Mer, Kate Spade, Marc Jacobs and Prada.
+If you didn’t pick up some gifts and souvenirs for your friends back home, never fear.
+T Galleria has also has a duty-free store at the Honolulu International Airport.

-Royal Hawaiian Center: Conveniently located in the heart of Waikiki and just in front of the Waikiki Sheraton and Royal Hawaiian hotels, is the Royal Hawaiian Center.
-It is one of the largest shopping centers in Honolulu, having over 110 shops, restaurants and places of entertainment in three four-story buildings within the complex.
-Here you can find everything from high end designer store, art and crafts boutiques as well as everyday convenience stores.
-In addition to its convenient location to Waikiki hotels, what further sets the Royal Hawaiian Center apart is its daily hula shows, Hawaiian music concerts as well as lessons on Hawaiian crafts and culture for the entire family to enjoy.
+Conveniently located in the heart of Waikiki, is the Royal Hawaiian Center.
+It is one of the largest shopping centers in Honolulu.
+The complex has over 110 shops, restaurants and entertainment in three four-story buildings.
+Here, you can find everything from high end designer stores, art and crafts boutiques as well as convenience stores.
+In addition to location, what sets it apart are daily hula, music and craft shows for the entire family.